gavanderhoorn/comet_rpc/README.md

 ## Overview

-This is a low-level Python wrapper around the JSON-RPC interface offered by the `COMET` extension of FANUC's web server on R-30iB and R-30iB+ controllers (ie: V8.x and up).
+This is a low-level Python wrapper around the JSON-RPC interface offered by the `COMET` extension of FANUC's web server on R-30iB and R-30iB+ controllers (ie: V8 and up, although older than V9 has a (very) limited interface).
 `COMET` is used by iRProgrammer and a couple of other web-based UIs offered by FANUC on their more recent controller series.

 See [Requirements](#requirements) for some more information on required options.